Vioresin Sinani: Vllaznia Shkodër

 On 7 November 2010, Sinani scored his 200th and 201st Albanian Superliga goals during a 3–0 win over KF Elbasani, becoming the player in history to score more than 200 goals in Albanian top flight.

 On 7 July 2011, Vllaznia won 1–0 against Birkirkara in the second leg of first qualifying round of Europa League to pass the round with the aggregate 2–1.
 Four days later, Sinani was fined by the club's directors for missing many opportunities to score in the last minutes of the match, thus complicating his team's qualification.

 During the summer of 2011, Sinani signed a new one-year deal with the club until the end of the 2011–12 season.

 In January 2012, he announced that he would be retiring from professional football at the end of the 2011–12 season, having turned 34 the previous month and being named Rudi Vata's assistant coach in November.
 He officially retired prior to the 2012–13 Albanian Superliga curtain-raiser between Vllaznia and the reigning champions Skënderbeu Korçë at the Loro Boriçi Stadium on 25 August 2012.
 A farewell ceremony was heldto celebrate his career, which was organised by Vllaznia and the Albanian Football Association.
 The president of the FA awarded Sinani with a 'plaque of appreciation' for his services to Albanian football and Vllaznia announced that the number 9 shirt would be temporarily retired for the 2012–13 season.

 International career

-He was part of the Albania's national football team that won the Rothmans Trophy in Malta which was held in early 2000.
+Sinani was part of the Albania's national football team that won the Rothmans Trophy in Malta which was held in early 2000.
 He scored his only international goal in the final match against the home team Malta which proved to be the trophy winning goal.
 Overall that year Sinani earned 4 in total but none of those where competitive FIFA or UEFA games.

 Having not appeared in a squad since 2000, in May he was called in the squad for the friendly match against England B team.
 He was an unused substitute as England B won 3–1 at Turf Moor Stadium.